 - We recommend using rechargeable batteries in your visit to the lodge so that you need not dispose of used batteries, thus contributing to the quality of our environment.

-Ask us about 6, 7 and 8 day programs and single occupancy.
+Ask us about 6, 7 and 8 day programs.